cheatham1/SoftwareBook/gettingstarted.md

 A small virtual machine using Lubuntu in conjunction with ROOT-5.34.14 and 10% of the data has been prepared.
 This is 1.7Gb in size so can be downloaded fairly quickly.

+**Make sure you download the SMALL virtual machine if you are following these instructions.**

-# Get the VirtualBox
+# Step 1: Get the VirtualBox

-First, you need to download abd install VirtualBox.
+First, you need to download and install VirtualBox.
 Use the VirtualBox website to download the software

 <a href="https://www.virtualbox.org/" target="_blank"> Go to the VirtualBox website</a>